JB1984/Vigenere/README.md

 # Vigenere
 Program to decrypt/encrypt a passage using Vigenere cipher technique.
 Right now it is only setup to decrypt.
+I am working on encryption ability.

 Just run the file and it will prompt you for: